openvinotoolkit/openvino_tensorflow/tools/README.md

 ## Introducing grappler

 #### Normal mode of operations
-The normal mode of operation of `ngrph_bridge` is:
+The normal mode of operation of `openvino_tensorflow` is:
 ```
 import openvino_tensorflow